Bravo64/DGM1610Spring2021/README.md

 Monday, May 3rd, 2021: Clear!

-Tuesday May 4th, 2021: Mostly Clear
+Tuesday, May 4th, 2021: Mostly Clear

-Wednesday May 5th, 2021: Clear
+Wednesday, May 5th, 2021: Clear

+Thursday, May 6th, 2021: Partly Cloudy